visioninhope/foundationallm/README.md

 - Control access to the AI agents and the resources they access using role-based access controls (RBAC).
 - Harness the rapidly evolving capabilities from Azure AI and Azure OpenAI from one integrated stack.

+> [!NOTE]
-> NOTE: Foundationa**LLM** is not a large language model.
+> Foundationa**LLM** is not a large language model.
 It enables you to use the large language models of your choice (e.g., OpenAI GPT-4, Mistral, LLama 2, etc.)

 Foundationa**LLM** deploys a secure, comprehensive and highly configurable copilot platform to your Azure cloud environment: